slideflow/slideflow/docs-source/source/model.rst

-This module provides the :class:`ModelParams` class to organize model and training parameters/hyperparameters and assist with model building, as well as the :class:`Trainer` class that executes model training and evaluation. :class:`LinearTrainer` and :class:`CPHTrainer` are extensions of this class, supporting linear and Cox Proportional Hazards outcomes, respectively.
+This module provides the :class:`ModelParams` class to organize model and training parameters/hyperparameters and assist with model building, as well as the :class:`Trainer` class that executes model training and evaluation. :class:`RegressionTrainer` and :class:`SurvivalTrainer` are extensions of this class, supporting regression and Cox Proportional Hazards outcomes, respectively.
 The function :func:`build_trainer` can choose and return the correct model instance based on the provided hyperparameters.